vtex-apps/vtex-ads/docs/public/EN.md

 ---

-`newtail-media-banner`
+`vtex-ads-banner`

 This component renders banners on the screen.
-It takes the page context and queries the Newtail ad server to check for available banners.
+It takes the page context and queries the ad server to check for available banners.

 #### Properties via block `isLayout: true`